Breadcrumb

 Terrain Obstacles

-The competition scenarios will be held in realistic environments that may include natural or human-made materials; structured or unstructured clutter; and intact or collapsed structures and debris.
-Robotic mobility is not the focus of this challenge and it is expected that widely available outdoor robotic platforms will be capable of navigating the competition environments.
-In some cases, more robust platforms may benefit from more direct navigation paths or closer approach paths to casualties.
+The competition scenarios were held in realistic environments that may include natural or human-made materials; structured or unstructured clutter; and intact or collapsed structures and debris.
+Robotic mobility was not the focus of this challenge and it was expected that widely available outdoor robotic platforms will be capable of navigating the competition environments.
+In some cases, more robust platforms benefitted from more direct navigation paths or closer approach paths to casualties.

 null